dennys-bd/goals/README.md

 `goals init [PROJECTNAME]` should start your project unde your $GOPATH

 `goals s [MODELNAME] attributeName:AttributeType! relationName:type:[ModelName]!`
-should create a suitable model, schema and resolve structures for your new type
+should create a suitable model, schema and resolver structures for your new type

 covering commun graphql types: String, Int, Boolean, ID, Float, and Time from graph-gophers/graphql-go every other type will be treated as Scalar if you don't specifically declare type before modelName